2012 United States Senate election in Maryland: Debates

-A candidate's forum was held on Baltimore's WOLB radio on October 24 including Senator Ben Cardin, Rob Sobhani, Dean Ahmad and Daniel Bongino.
-An October 30 debate at Salisbury University to have featured those candidates and independent Ed Tinus was cancelled in the aftermath of Hurricane Sandy.
+A candidates' forum was held on Baltimore's WOLB radio on October 24, including Senator Ben Cardin, Rob Sobhani, Dean Ahmad and Daniel Bongino.

+An October 30 debate at Salisbury University would have featured those candidates and independent Ed Tinus, but was cancelled in the aftermath of Hurricane Sandy.

 Campaign

 In 2006, then-U.S. Representative Ben Cardin defeated then-Lieutenant Governor Michael Steele 54%–44%.
-Eric Wargotz, the Republican nominee in 2010 had considered entering the race but ultimately did not.
+Eric Wargotz, the Republican nominee in 2010, had considered entering the race but ultimately did not.

 In both 2009 and 2010, National Journal magazine rated Cardin as tied for most liberal senator, based on his voting record.
 As of June 30, Cardin had $1.8 million in his campaign account.